brennonshanks/professional_website/content/post/oz/index.md

     =p\overline{(n-\bar{n})^2}
 $$

-The biggest problem here is the cross terms which appear in our expansion (eq \eqref{expansion}), are at odds with a mutual independence approximation.
+The biggest problem here is the cross terms which appear in our expansion are at odds with a mutual independence approximation.
 Indeed, if the system were truly independent, then there would be no contribution to the mean square deviation from pairs of different volume elements.
 This forms the key difference between Ornstein and Zernike's formulation and that of Smulochowski.

 ### The Ornstein-Zernike Equation